MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/set-up-tax-codes.md

 ### Reverse charges

 If you set the **Is Reverse Charge** option to **Yes** on the **General** FastTab, the tax rate can be configured as negative.
 For a reverse charge scenario, we recommend that you set up two tax codes: one that has a positive tax rate and one that has a negative tax rate.
-Both tax codes should have the same rate value, and the **Is Reverse Charge** option should be set to **Yes**.
+Both tax codes should have the same rate value, and the **Is Reverse Charge** option should be set to **Yes** on the tax code that has a negative tax rate.
 For more information about the reverse charge solution in Finance, see [Reverse charge mechanism for VAT/GST scheme](emea-reverse-charge.md).

 For example, two tax codes are determined on one invoice line.
 One tax rate is 25 percent.
-The other tax rate is -25 percent, and the **Is Reverse Charge** option is set to **Yes** on the tax code.
+The other tax rate is -25 percent, and the **Is Reverse Charge** option is set to **Yes** on the second tax code.
 The invoice line shows a quantity of 10 items at 1.00 each.
 In this case, the amounts are calculated in the following way:

 - **Net amount:** (10 × 1.00) = 10.00
 - **Tax code 1:** 10.00 × 25 percent = 2.50